-According to Concept2, the stock monorail that comes with the Model D is long enough to accommodate inseams of 38.0”.
-Users as tall as 6’8” were able to row with no issues and with a few inches to spare.
+According to Concept2, the stock monorail that comes with the Model D is long enough to accommodate inseams of 38.0″.
+Users as tall as 6’9″ are able to row with no issues and even have a few inches to spare.

-Professional rowers that train during the off-season commonly use this rower.
-Their average height is ~6’4” and they’re able to use this machine without any issues.
+Professional rowers who train during the off-season commonly use this rower.
+Their average height is ~6’4″ and they’re able to use this machine without any issues.

 It comes at no surprise that all the features on this rower comfortably suit all users – small and tall.

-The performance monitor’s angle can be adjusted to accommodate users of all sizes, the rowing motion is the same regardless of your size, and the footrests are large and can virtually fit all shoes sizes.
+The performance monitor angle can be adjusted to accommodate users of all sizes, the rowing motion is the same regardless of your size, and the footrests can adjust to fit all shoes sizes.

-The overall design is ideal for all users and that includes the taller people.
+The overall design is ideal for all users, which also includes tall people.

 NOTE: There are other rowers that can accommodate taller people (notably water-resistance rowers), but the Model D’s price-point is lower and overall popularity is higher.

 This is where the Concept2 Model D shines.
-It’s a solidly built machine and is regarded as one of the best in the market.
+It’s an extremely well-built machine and is regarded as one of the best on the market.